First Signia by Hilton in Europe, Middle East & Africa opens in Jordan

 PHOTO

-AMMAN, Jordan – Hilton (NYSE: HLT) today announced the opening of Signia by Hilton Amman in Jordan, marking the brand’s international debut and first property outside the U.S. Strategically located in the Shmeisani business district, the property offers a sought-after location for business and leisure travellers in the heart of Amman.
+AMMAN, Jordan: Hilton today announced the opening of Signia by Hilton Amman in Jordan, marking the brand’s international debut and first property outside the U.S. Strategically located in the Shmeisani business district, the property offers a sought-after location for business and leisure travellers in the heart of Amman.

 Guy Hutchinson, President, Middle East & Africa, Hilton, said: “The opening of Signia by Hilton Amman marks a pivotal moment for Hilton in the region, as we debut the brand outside the U.S. Amman’s role as a central business hub, with its proximity to Jordan’s cultural landmarks, makes Signia by Hilton a great fit for this destination.
 The property offers guests a sophisticated stay, coupled with state-of-the-art meeting facilities and the personalised service the brand is known for.
 As we continue with our plans to double our footprint in Jordan in the coming years, this latest opening is an integral part of our robust strategy to expand in the Middle East and introduce more of our award-winning brands to the region.”